DESIHIGH/desihigh.github.io/dev/template.md

 - name: New tab
   url: new_tab.html
 ```
-> The URL needs to perfectly match the target in order for the is-active effect to appear !
+> The URL needs to perfectly match the target in order for the is-active effect to appear!
-> e.g. if the target is new-tab/ instead of new-tab.html, the effect will not appear !
+> e.g. if the target is new-tab/ instead of new-tab.html, the effect will not appear!
 > (Also, avoid leading slashes in the links, see [References](#references))

 ### Footer